Animal Chiropractors: 6 Locations In Melbourne + Emergency 24/7 Service!

 Firstly, the Chiropractors will assess your pet by palpation of their spine, limbs and body.
-This palpation is aimed at finding areas of your pet’s body that demonstrate high tension, weakness or lack of movement.
-Animal Chiropractic techniques are extremely gentle, much more gentle then regular traditional Chiropractic care of adults.
-This gentle mobilisation is administered via special mechanical impulse instruments to return normal movement to the spine and limbs, therefore relaxing muscle tension.
-As well as gentle mobilisation, our Chiropractors are also trained in a range of massage and tissue releasing techniques, acupuncture and exercises which may specifically benefit your pet if needed.
+This palpation is aimed at finding areas of your pet’s body that demonstrate tension, weakness or lack of movement.
+In general, animal Chiropractic techniques are more gentle then regular traditional Chiropractic care of human adults.
+This gentle mobilisation can be administered via special mechanical impulse instruments to return normal movement to the spine and limbs, therefore relaxing muscle tension.
+As well as gentle mobilisation, our Chiropractors are also trained in a range of massage, soft-tissue techniques and exercises which may specifically benefit your pet if needed.

 How To Find Animal Chiropractic Care…

-We have 6 conveniently located practices – Hawthorn, Hoppers Crossing, Craigieburn, Epping, Melton and Pakenham.
+We have 7 practices around Melbourne – Hawthorn, Hoppers Crossing, Carlton, Craigieburn, Epping, Melton and Pakenham.
 Our Hawthorn practice is 15-minutes from the Melbourne CBD.
 Our Hoppers Crossing practice is located next to Werribee only 30 mins from Geelong and 25mins to Melbourne CBD.
 Our Pakenham practice is located at 40 Main St Pakenham which is 30mins from Warragul and 45 mins to the Gippsland region.

 Further Enquiries Call (03) 9111 0130